mccoyspace/loadandparse/README.md

 This is designed to read in the g-code as it is structured from my version of pstoedit from https://github.com/mccoyspace/pstoedit

-This tool can read in objects from a g-code file, scale, shift, rotate, sort (right/left/up/down or by size), and give the bounding box of the drawing.
+This tool can:
+read in objects from a g-code file scale the drawing (independently in X/Y axis) shift the drawing (pos/neg in X and Y) rotate (90 degrees ccw) sort the drawing order (from right to left/left to right/top to bottom/bottom to top) sort drawing order by size (biggest to smallest/smallest to biggest) calculate the bounding box of the drawing count the total number of shapes and points

 It writes the modified g-code out to a file.